lilychuang78/minestone2/README.md

 https://lilychuang78.github.io/minestone2/<br />
 This website is built to be have basic information about Taiwan using a Google Place API.
 The website is responsive on desktop and smaller devices such as pad and smartphone.<br />
-At the moment, the form in "Contact" page is not functional as it is not connected to the backend dataset.
 <br />

 ## UX